-Hale and Keyser (2002) and Harley 2004 propose to replace Head Movement with Conflation, an operation that, instead of moving (or copying) an entire head, copies a subset of its featural content (a different proposal along these lines is also made in Barrie 2017).
+Hale and Keyser (2002) and Harley (2004) propose to replace Head Movement with Conflation, an operation that, instead of moving (or copying) an entire head, copies a subset of its featural content (a different proposal along these lines is also made in Barrie 2017).
 More precisely, the copied features are those relevant to PF interpretation - the phonological signature (p-sig) of the head (Hale and Keyser 2002:62).
-Conflation applies when a head X is merged with its complement YP, and copies the p-sig of Y onto X. As a result, X's new p-sig is a complex containing the original p-sigs of both X and Y (1).1

-1Head displacement in the framework of Minimalist Grammars (Stabler 2001) is very similar to Conflation in this respect, and like our Generalized Head Movement, it accounts for both upward and downward head displacement.

-Similarly, Generalized Head Movement is based on partial copying of the contents of heads - the content relevant to Spellout, but with important differences having to do with the specifics of the copied featural content and the directionality of copying.
-Unlike Conflation, in which the conflated feature appears only in the higher head (X in (1)), Generalized Head Movement creates such a cluster in both X and Y, implemented as feature sharing between heads X and Y. The feature sharing approach has the advantage of unifying upward and downward head displacement, as we demonstrate below.
+Conflation applies when a head X is merged with its complement YP, and copies the p-sig of Y onto X. As a result, X's new p-sig is a complex containing the original p-sigs of both X and Y. Similarly, Generalized Head Movement manipulates only part of the contents of heads - the content relevant to Spellout.
+Unlike Conflation, in which the conflated feature appears only in the higher head, Generalized Head Movement creates such a cluster in both X and Y, implemented as feature sharing between those heads.
+The feature sharing approach has the advantage of unifying upward and downward head displacement, as we demonstrate below.

-Our theory assumes a dichotomy of feature types: syntactic features, present on syntactic terminals, are involved in structure building (e.g. selection and movement-triggering features); morphological features, on the other hand, are those that underlie overt morphological contrasts (e.g. tense inflection or φ -features).
+Our theory assumes a dichotomy of feature types: syntactic features, present on syntactic terminals, are involved in structure building (e.g. selection and movement-triggering features); morphological features, on the other hand, are those that underlie overt morphological contrasts (e.g. tense inflection or $\varphi$ -features).
 Unlike syntactic features, morphological features are bundled in a value of a larger M-feature.
-For example, a past tense T with first singular agreement features and an EPP feature is represented as in (2), where EPP, a syntactic feature, is located on the syntactic terminal, while the morphological features [Pst] and [1sg] are in the value of M. Exactly what morphological features are present on a head will be largely irrelevant in the discussion of head displacement.
-Therefore, we will abbreviate the value of M as follows: for any head X, X_m is the set of X's morphological features.
+For example, a past tense T with first singular agreement features and an EPP feature is represented as in (1), where EPP, a syntactic feature, is located on the syntactic terminal, while the morphological features [Pst] and [1sg] are in the value of M. Exactly what morphological features are present on a head will be largely irrelevant in the discussion of head displacement.
+Therefore, we will abbreviate the value of M as follows: for any syntactic terminal X, $X_m$ is the set of X's morphological features.